typicode/jsonplaceholder/README.md

 JSONPlaceholder is a simple fake online REST API for testing and prototyping.

-It's like [image placeholders](http://placehold.it/) but for web developers.
+It's like an [image placeholder](http://placehold.it/) but for web developers.

 Why?
 ----

-Many times when trying a new library, hacking a prototype or following a tutorial, I found myself in need of some data.
+Most of the time when trying a new library, hacking a prototype or following a tutorial, I found myself in need of some data.
-I could either use a public API or hard code some data but:
-- Public APIs need registration and are often too much for basic prototyping
-- Hard coding data is boring and doesn't have real latency

-So here is JSONPlaceholder, I hope you'll find it useful.
+I didn't like the idea of using a public APIs because I had the feeling that I was spending more time registering a client and understanding a complex API rather than focusing on my task.

+But I liked the idea of image placeholders for web designers.
+So I decided to code a little Express server and here is JSONPlaceholder.

-You can find it running here: http://jsonplaceholder.typicode.com feel free to use it.
+You can find it running here and are free to use it: http://jsonplaceholder.typicode.com.

+I hope some of you will find it useful.

 Features
 --------

-- Registration free
+- No registration
-- Least surprise API
+- Basic API
-- Has many relationships
+- "Has many" relationships
 - Filters and nested resources
 - Cross-domain ([CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) and [JSONP](http://en.wikipedia.org/wiki/JSONP))
 - Supports GET, POST, PUT and DELETE verbs
-- Compatible with Backbone, Ember, AngularJS, ...
+- Compatible with Backbone, AngularJS, Ember, ...

 Available resources
 -------------------